Nursing Home Transfers and Discharges FAQ42 CFR 483.15 Notice Requirements

 Is a notice required if a resident is being sent to an inpatient mental health facility if the resident is planning to return to the LTC facility at some point?

-For consistency, please give all transferring residents the notice of transfer and bed-hold policy.
+Yes, per the regulations all residents should receive this notice.
+Please give all transferring residents the notice of transfer and bed-hold policy.
 Also, please make sure that these residents are documented on the “Emergency Transfer Document” that is due to the State Ombudsman by the 20th of the month.
-Download the Emergency Transfer Document.

 You may also benefit from the June 2018 presentation on discharges and transfers (PDF format).